lilaq-project/lilaq-project.github.io/docs/quickstart.md

   lq.plot(xs, (2, 5, 4, 2, 3), mark: "o", label: [B])
 )
 ```
-Note that a legend automatically appears when the plots are labelled.
-Only labelled plots are listed.
+Note that a legend automatically appears when the plots are labeled.
+Only labeled plots are listed.
 You can find out more in the [**legend tutorial**](./tutorials/legend) on how to configure and customize legends.